 When comparing lights, pay attention to the lumens specification rather than wattage.
-Lumens is a measure of brightness, while wattage measures energy used.
+Lumens are a measure of brightness, while wattage measures energy used.
 More advanced LEDs provide more lumens using fewer watts.

 Dividing lumens by watts gives you a reference to compare LED efficiency

 Plan on 80 to 100 lumens per square foot for general area lighting of a garage or shop with 8 to 10-foot ceilings.
 Figure on 300 lumens per square foot for task lighting focused on your welding area.